 Janet holds a B.SoftEng. from University of Waterloo.

 Alan has been programming since grade 10.
-His first computer had a full 1K of programmable memory.
-A 16K expansion was available for $300.
-Things have come a long way since then.
-Alan has worked on many software projects, big and small.
-He started his career at EA Canada working on various games and audio drivers and moved on to Radical Entertainment.
+His first computer had only 1K of programmable memory.
+Since then Alan has worked on many software projects, big and small.
+He started his career at Electronic Arts Canada developing games and audio drivers and then moved to Radical Entertainment.
 He then branched out to work on ACCPAC for Windows Corporate Series Accounts Receivable and Accounts Payable 4.1 and 4.2 at ACCPAC Canada.
-After that things got interesting doing online gaming before finally landing his current position at BCIT.
+After that, things got interesting doing online gaming before Alan finally landed his current position at BCIT.

-Alan has his B.Sc.
-(1988, Simon Fraser University) and has completed the Self-Employment Program through Douglas College (2004).
-Alan brings in a wide variety of technical skills and experience garnered from 22 years of industry work.
+Alan has a B.Sc. from Simon Fraser University (1988) and completed the Self-Employment Program at Douglas College (2004) when he founded Everywhere Cell Phone Games and created 18 mobile games and other applications.
+Alan brings in a wide variety of technical skills and experience garnered from 30+ years of industry work.